Skip to content

 Middle Shelf (Stable: 37–38°F)

 The middle zone is the most stable temperature area.
 Store dairy products (milk, yogurt, cheese), eggs, and deli meats here.
-BLS data (2024) shows 64% of Americans engage in food preparation on an average weekday — keeping your most-used ingredients in this easy-access zone saves time during those daily cooking sessions.
+BLS data (2024) shows 64% of Americans prepare food on an average weekday — keeping your most-used ingredients in this easy-access zone saves time during those daily cooking sessions.

 Bottom Shelf (Coldest: 35–37°F)